 We are very proud of our school facility.
-John Mahood contains 16 classrooms, 6 portables, a special education resource room, a library.
-We have a large schoolyard with 2 baseball diamonds, a soccer field, a creative playground, and an outdoor classroom.
+John Mahood contains 16 classrooms, 4 portables, a special education resource room, a library.
+We have a large schoolyard with a baseball diamond, 2 soccer fields, a creative playground, and an outdoor classroom.

 Clubs and Activities

 There are several different clubs and groups that John Mahood students have an opportunity to participate in.
-The Blue Spruce and Silver Birch Clubs give students a chance to read and critique the latest fiction and non-fiction books.
-Other clubs/teams that may run at various times in the year include; chess club, Kodaly Choir, art club, intramural programs, etc. Many of our junior students take on leadership roles within our school (bus patrols, lunch helpers, kindergarten helpers, morning announcers etc).
+Clubs/teams that may run at various times in the year include: chess club, Choir, art club, intramural programs, etc. Many of our junior students take on leadership roles within our school (bus patrols, lunch helpers, kindergarten helpers, morning announcers etc).
 Our students and families are very generous.
-John Mahood students participate in the Terry Fox Run, M.S.
-Readathon, Jump Rope for Heart and and the pre-Christmas week of giving.
+John Mahood students participate in the Terry Fox Run, Jump Rope for Heart and and the pre-Christmas week of giving.